rocrill/crock-on/README.md

 * Devices and browsers :

   * The Website was tested on multiple browsers - Google Chrome, Safari, Microsoft Edge and Firefox browsers.
-  * The website was viewed on all devices available to me - Desktop, Laptop, iPhone6, Huawei Y6 and Oppo Find X2 Lite.
+  * The website was viewed on all devices available to me - Desktop, Laptop, iPhone6, and Oppo Find X2 Lite.

 * Site Features: